 TMJ Treatment Reno, NV

 Are you experiencing jaw pain, headaches, or difficulty opening your mouth comfortably?
-These could be signs of temporomandibular joint (TMJ) disorder, a condition that affects the joints connecting your jaw to your skull.
+These could be signs of TMJ disorder.
 In some cases, TMJ care may involve restorative dentistry to correct bite issues and reduce strain on the jaw.
-At Dr. Teeth in Reno, NV, Dr. Alison Defilippi and Dr. Whitney Bryant specialize in diagnosing and treating TMJ disorders, providing relief from symptoms, and helping you enjoy a pain-free, healthy jaw.
-Our practice uses a gentle, personalized approach to TMJ care, addressing the root of the problem and supporting long-term comfort and function.
+Dr. Alison Defilippi and Dr. Whitney Bryant specialize in diagnosing and treating TMJ disorders in Reno, NV.

 TMJ Treatment in Reno, NV